Abhaynarayan17/FoodWagon-Food-Delivery-Application/README.md

 Perform UI testing to ensure that the frontend meets design requirements and functions correctly.

-● Documentation:
-Create a schema diagram for the database tables involved in user management, menu management, and order management.
-Submit the SQL script for table creation, stored procedures, and any queries executed in this sprint.

 Sprint 2: Order Tracking and Delivery Management Restaurant Stories:
 1. Order Management:
 ○ As a Restaurant, I should be able to update the status of an order (e.g., order accepted, food prepared, out for delivery).

 2. Delivery Management:
-○ As a Restaurant, I should be able to assign orders to delivery personnel and track the status of deliveries.
+As a Restaurant, I should be able to assign orders to delivery personnel and track the status of deliveries.

 Customer Stories:
 1. Order Tracking:
-○ As a Customer, I should be able to track the status of my order in real-time, including seeing when the order is accepted, prepared, and out for delivery.
+As a Customer, I should be able to track the status of my order in real-time, including seeing when the order is accepted, prepared, and out for delivery.

 2. Error Handling and Enhancements:
-○ Implement advanced error handling, including custom exceptions for order processing and delivery tracking.
+Implement advanced error handling, including custom exceptions for order processing and delivery tracking.
-○ Optimize code using Lambda expressions where applicable, especially in filtering and sorting operations.
+Optimize code using Lambda expressions where applicable, especially in filtering and sorting operations.